-Now you have a good working knowledge of what is contained in your guitar, and hopefully, it is not so mysterious anymore.
+Now you have a good working knowledge of what is contained in your guitar and its parts names, and hopefully, it is not so mysterious anymore.
 An electric guitar is a marvel of engineering.
 Even though all the mechanical parts and electronics are very basic, they allow for a complete customization of everything on your guitar, something that is not possible with an acoustic.

 The Humbucker pickup at the rear of Lisa's guitar (in the video above) is actually just two single-coil pickups wound in opposite directions from each other.
 This cancels out electronic ‘hum’ and give a warmer sound.
 Hers are mounted side-by-side, which is the most common type, but they also make "stacked" humbuckers, one on top of the other, that can fit is a single-coil guitar cavity with little or no modification…neat, huh?

 When Lisa is talking about "lead" and such, regarding the pickup selector switch, what she means is that the closer to the bridge the pickup is, the more high notes are expressed.
 It’s not necessarily for "lead", but for when you want more high frequencies to come to the front.
 Moving to the pickups closer to the neck evens out the frequencies so that the lows come out more, and the sound becomes somewhat softer.
 Blues and jazz musicians commonly play leads with the neck pickups, and I prefer to use the middle and neck pickups together, most of the time.
 I only use the bridge pickup for twangy country and surf music leads.